Scotland - June 2009

 Day three was sunny with showers.
 After visiting the sites of Dornoch we headed on up to John o Groats.

-s really just a collection of scattered houses, though there is a newish visitor centre, and museum cum shop.
+I'm sorry to say no photos of John o Groats.
+It was awful.
+We had been warned that the only reason to go is to say you've been, and the warnings were bang on.
+It is really just a collection of scattered houses, though there is a newish visitor centre, and museum cum shop.
 The John o Groats House Hotel is fenced off and in a state of decay, adding to the air of gloom about the place.
 Once we proved we'd been there we drove on to The Castle of Mey, but it was 4.30pm and closing.
 We decided to look for a camp site, and decided on Thurso as it was a sizeable town with restaurants.

 The next morning after a liesurely start we headed back to the Castle of Mey.